Gaurav-Verma07/sampark/README.md

 We will review your pull request and provide feedback.
 Once your changes are approved, we will merge them into the main branch.
 At last after successfully merge of a pull request you can view your work live at <a href="https://sampark-nine.vercel.app/">Sampark LIVE </a>

-If you're interested in working on any of the issues, please let us know by submitting a issue or reaching out to us.
+If you're interested in working on any of the issues, please let us know by submitting an issue or reaching out to us.

 <br>
 <h2 align="center">Code of Conduct</h2>